wqaetly/claude-code-plugins/claude-standards/commands/standards-load.md

 # Load Claude Development Standards

-Install Claude development standards to the project by creating a `.claude/CLAUDE.md` file.
-This is a one-time setup that persists across all sessions for the current project.
+Install Claude development standards to user-level `~/.claude/CLAUDE.md`.
+This setup applies globally to all projects and persists across all sessions.

 ## Usage